arshiyamohammed15/cicdpipeline/docs/modules/README.md

 **Last Updated**: 2025-01-27
 **Status**: ✅ **CONSOLIDATED AND ORGANIZED**

+> **⚠️ SINGLE SOURCE OF TRUTH**: Module categorization and implementation locations are defined in **[ZeroUI Module Categories V 3.0](../architecture/ZeroUI%20Module%20Categories%20V%203.0.md)**.
+That document contains the complete mapping of all modules (FM/PM/EPC/CCP) to their actual implementation paths.
+This directory contains module-specific documentation only.

 ---

 ## Overview

 This directory contains consolidated, comprehensive documentation for all implemented modules in the ZeroUI 2.0 project.
 Each module has a single `README.md` file that consolidates all relevant information from multiple scattered documentation files.

+**For module categorization and implementation paths, see [ZeroUI Module Categories V 3.0](../architecture/ZeroUI%20Module%20Categories%20V%203.0.md)**.

 ---